 Most students who plan to pursue the essay-based track do not arrive assigned to a faculty research advisor.
 The selection and assignment process takes place during the student's first semester (typically Fall).
 MSE students interested in pursuing the essay-based track must inform the Director of Masters' Studies of their interest at the beginning of their first semester.
 A list of available research projects for MSE students is published in the first week of the Fall semester and updated regularly to indicate filled positions and add new projects.
 It is the student's responsibility to arrange meetings with individual faculty members whose projects or lab openings are of interest.
-When a student and faculty mutually agree to work together on a project, the faculty member, the student should e-mail the MSE Academic Program Coordinator, CC'ing their research advisor(s), with their project title, so that the faculty member may be assigned as the research advisor.
-(The project title may change up until the essay's submission to the library at the end of the student's MSE work.)
+When a student and faculty mutually agree to work together on a project, the faculty member, the faculty should e-mail the MSE Academic Program Coordinator, CC'ing their student(s) so that the faculty member may be assigned as the research advisor for that student on SIS.